The Extraordinary Cost of Chris Grayling2010-2015

 Together with Boris Johnson, then Mayor of London, Chris Grayling pioneered the Day One Support for Young People Trailblazer scheme, which forced young Londoners on benefits to take 13 weeks of unpaid work.
 Contracts were given to the private company, Maximus, and to the Career Development Group.
 More than half of those on the scheme, 56%, dropped out.

 Those who did had a much better chance of getting a job (60%), than those who completed the placement (26%).
 Set up for 11 months in November 2012, the project was quietly abandoned after just nine months.

-One contractor, Newcastle College Group, was sacked by Mr Grayling’s successor, Esther McVey, losing £6.5m in income.
+One contractor, Newcastle College Group, was sacked by Grayling’s successor, Esther McVey, losing £6.5 million in income.

 The latest accounts from the Department for Work and Pensions revealed that it had improved, but still only 30% of people put onto the programme found jobs for up to six months – below the Government’s expectations.

 The scheme was scrapped in 2017 and replaced with a new programme.

 Cost of Failure: Up to £61 million, plus £6.5 million for contractor failure.
 The full picture will not be known until 2020 as contractors are still to be paid extra money if people remain in their jobs for more than two years